anthonydb/postgresql-intro-nicar-2019/README.md

 ## Topics
 * A few basic queries
-* Stats functions
+* Creating a function
 * Spatial queries with PostGIS
 * Full-text search
-* Creating functions
+* Statistical functions

 ## Setup
 If you're trying this at home, here's how to get rolling (you will need to have PostgreSQL installed, along with the PostGIS extension).